KonstantinGeist/skizo/README.md

 * The quirky method call syntax was originally invented to simplify the implementation and to make it more extendable/flexible.
 I was envisioning the notion of "transformers" which would allow to transform the AST at compile time, including being able to process custom syntax.
 * This release contains ideas such as "foreign objects", "domains", "permissions".
 Originally, I envisioned a system where a program is divided into sandboxed single-threaded "domains" which are tied to their respective threads of execution and protected with their own permission sets, and interoperate via "foreign object pointers".
 I'm planning to revise it.
 * The project doesn't make use of idiomatic C++, it reinvents the standard library and has a few of its own idioms.
 There were several reasons behind it:
-1) It's easier to reason about a simple subset of C++, a contributor does't need to be an expert of C++, however they have access to some of C++'s nice features such as RAII and templates.
+1) It's easier to reason about a simple subset of C++, a contributor does't need to be an expert at C++, however they have access to some of C++'s nice features such as RAII and templates.
 2) You have full control of the implementation and the semantics, good for learning.
 3) When the semantics and the implementation are well understood, it's trivial to pass pointers to C++ memory to Skizo and back, and assume certain things.
 4) Parts of the runtime can be reused to implement Skizo's standard library.
 Since those classes are already heavily used by the compiler/runtime itself, there's additional test coverage at no cost.